 Quality of life

 Additional mistletoe therapy is also useful to reduce pain and other cancer-related symptoms in the long term (for about five years), to alleviate symptoms associated with conventional treatment such as fatigue, and to improve HRQL in non-metastatic breast cancer .
+Financial worries have been shown to be significantly associated with tumour-related emotional and physical disorders in individuals with breast and lung cancer [306, 308].

 The evaluation of the European Organization for Research and Treatment Quality of Life questionnaire (EORTC-QLQ-C30) showed improvements in emotional, social and role functioning after additional mistletoe therapy in patients with non-metastatic breast cancer .
 Two further studies – also in patients with non-metastatic breast cancer – showed a sustainable improvement in the sensation of warmth after additional mistletoe therapy [98, 99, 310].